benjaminalt/SyncBlue/Windows_source/README.txt

         Most (but not all) target devices will only accept an incoming Bluetooth connection if the device has been paired with your computer.
-Therefore, before you attempt to establish a connection through BTSync, ensure that your computer and your device are paired.
+Therefore, before you attempt to establish a connection through SyncBlue, ensure that your computer and your device are paired.

-        When BTSync is launched for the first time, the dropdown menu next to the "add device" button will be empty.
+        When SyncBlue is launched for the first time, the dropdown menu next to the "add device" button will be empty.
 To add a device, simply click "add device" and enter the Bluetooth name (not MAC address) of the target device when prompted.
-        BTSync will save all added devices fur future use.
+        SyncBlue will save all added devices fur future use.
         Devices can always be added and removed in the settings.

         Select the device to connect to from the dropdown menu and click on "find services".